-Power sports is a subcategory of motorsports and includes any vehicle where the participant isn’t enclosed, but rather sits in a saddle-type seat.
-Vehicles such as ATVs, motorcycles, scooters, snowmobiles, personal aircraft, and jet skis are all power sports vehicles.
-So, where does aluminum forging fit into power sports?
-In this article we’ll discuss how aluminum and forging benefit the power sports industry, and also what the future of aluminum and power sports looks like.
+Powersports is a subcategory of motorsports and includes any vehicle where the participant isn’t enclosed but rather sits in a saddle-type seat.
+Vehicles such as ATVs, motorcycles, scooters, snowmobiles, personal aircraft, and jet skis are all powersports vehicles.
+So where do aluminum forgings fit into powersports?
+In this article, we discuss how aluminum forgings benefit the powersports industry and also what the future of aluminum and powersports will look like.

-When considering the needs of a power sports vehicle, there are a few that come to mind: strength, weight, flexibility, and the right finish.
-Aluminum offers them all, which is why it’s the number one choice for power sports vehicle components.
-Let’s take a look at each of these benefits.
+When considering the needs of a powersports vehicle, there are a few benefits that come to mind: strength, minimal weight, flexibility, and finish.
+Aluminum offers them all, which is why this alloy is the number one choice for powersports vehicle components.
+Let’s take a look at each of these benefits:

-The aluminum that’s used in manufacturing is not in its purest form.
-Pure aluminum is quite soft and has a natural chemical reactive makeup, so it’s mixed with other elements, such as magnesium, zinc, copper, silicon, or other alloys.
-This method gives aluminum a strength-to-weight ratio that outperforms steel.
+- STRENGTH – The aluminum that’s used in manufacturing is not in its purest form.
+Pure aluminum is quite soft and has a natural chemical reactive makeup, so it’s mixed with other elements such as magnesium, zinc, copper, silicon, or other alloys.
+This mixture gives aluminum a strength-to-weight ratio that outperforms steel.
 When aluminum is forged, the grain structure of the billet is transformed from being straight to flowing along the curves and contours of the part, enhancing strength up to 30%.
 In applications where speed is important, aluminum is preferred over steel.